Ode Fulutudilu

-Ode Fulutudilu (born 6 February 1990) is a soccer player who plays as a forward for Spanish club Real Betis and the South Africa women's national team.
+Ode Fulutudilu (born 6 February 1990) is a professional former soccer player who plays as a forward.
 She has previously played for clubs in South Africa, Finland, Spain, Scotland, and France.
 She made her debut for South Africa in 2014 and was a member of their 2019 FIFA Women's World Cup squad.
-Born in the Democratic Republic of Congo, she and her family initially arrived in South Africa as refugees.
+Born in Zaire, she and her family initially arrived in South Africa as refugees.

 Early life

-Ode Fulutudilu was born in Kinshasa, Democratic Republic of Congo, on 6 February 1990.
+Ode Fulutudilu was born in Kinshasa, Zaire, on 6 February 1990.
 When she was three years old, her family left the country due to unrest and went to neighbouring Angola as refugees, before moving on to Cape Town in South Africa the following year.
 Fulutudilu's father was unable to find work in South Africa and eventually returned to Angola, but left her behind as he felt she would have a better future there.
 She subsequently grew up in a children's home.
 Having become interested in football when she watched the South Africa men's national team playing in the 1998 World Cup, she joined her first organised girls' team.
 Through this she met a British volunteer (Joelle Holland) who subsequently became her foster mother, and was instrumental in her getting a scholarship to study in the United States at Lee University in Cleveland, Tennessee.